 Researchers have begun using automated measurement, including electrophysiological approaches, to measure individual differences in children with autism spectrum disorder (ASD).
-ASD is a pervasive disorder of social communication that impacts both nonverbal and verbal interaction (APA, 2013; see chapter CONNER, this volume).
+ASD is a pervasive disorder of social communication that impacts both nonverbal and verbal interaction (American Psychiatric Association, 2013; see Conner et al., this volume).
 We begin by describing electrophysiological measurement of arousal and then review its application to ASD.
 We then review work using machine learning of behavior to index ASD symptoms during diagnostic assessments.